-Venlafaxine is a serotonin and noradrenaline reuptake inhibitor (SNRI) that may be more effective than SSRIs for patients with severe depression.
-The adverse effects of venlafaxine are similar to the SSRIs and include sexual dysfunction, headache, sweating and gastrointestinal symptoms.
+Venlafaxine is a serotonin and noradrenaline reuptake inhibitor (SNRI) that may be more effective than SSRIs for patients with severe depression.The adverse effects of venlafaxine are similar to the SSRIs and include sexual dysfunction, headache, sweating and gastrointestinal symptoms.
 However, venlafaxine is recommended as a second-line treatment for patients with depression or anxiety, due to the potential for additional cardiac complications or seizures in overdose and an increased risk of discontinuation syndrome.
-The major safety concern is the potential for dose-related hypertension due to inhibition of noradrenaline reuptake; 18 blood pressure monitoring every three months is recommended.
-Uncontrolled hypertension is a contraindication to the use of venlafaxine.9 An observational study comparing the fatality rate in overdoses of TCAs, venlafaxine and SSRIs found that venlafaxine was substantially less toxic than the TCAs, but considerably more toxic than the SSRIs.19 depression or with insomnia or chronic neuropathic pain a TCA may be more effective than an SSRI.
+The major safety concern is the potential for dose-related hypertension due to inhibition of noradrenaline reuptake; blood pressure monitoring every three months is recommended.
+Uncontrolled hypertension is a contraindication to the use of venlafaxine.9 An observational study comparing the fatality rate in overdoses of TCAs, venlafaxine and SSRIs found that venlafaxine was substantially less toxic than the TCAs, but considerably more toxic than the SSRIs.